 The GCAL Board of Directors must approve all applications for admission to GCAL.
 Factors considered by the Board in determining whether an applicant shall be accepted as a Fellow are as follows:

-a. fifty percent (50%) of an applying attorney’s practice be dedicated to adoption or adoption-related issues or that the attorney regularly provides adoption services to clients in a geographical area that is underserved by full-time adoption attorneys.
+- fifty percent (50%) of an applying attorney’s practice should be dedicated to adoption or adoption-related issues or the attorney regularly provides adoption services to clients in a geographical area that is underserved by full-time adoption attorneys; and

-b. the attorney has acted as counsel in at least twenty-five (25) adoption proceedings, three (3) of which must have involved interstate compact placements, and eight (8) of which must have been within the two (2) year period immediately preceding the application for membership.
-However, if the attorney has not acted as counsel in the requisite number of adoptions, but he or she has achieved special competence in, or made significant contributions to, the advancement of adoption law or procedure, he or she may be invited to admission by an unanimous vote of the GCAL board, and
+- the attorney has acted as counsel in at least twenty (20) adoption proceedings in the one (1) year period immediately preceding the application for membership.
+Foster Care adoptions that require a finalization only, should not account for more than 10 of the 20 adoption proceedings.
+However, if the attorney has not acted as counsel in the requisite number of adoptions, but he or she has achieved special competence in, or made significant contributions to, the advancement of adoption law or procedure, he or she may be invited to admission by a unanimous vote of the GCAL board.

-(ii) Commitment to attend, in person or telephonically, at least 50% of the meetings of the Association per year, and, notwithstanding the foregoing, commitment to attend in person at least one meeting per year (absent extenuating circumstances).
+(2) Commitment to attend, in person or via videoconference, at least 50% of the meetings of the Association per year, and, notwithstanding the foregoing, commitment to attend in person at least one meeting per year (absent extenuating circumstances).

-(iii) Commitment to attend or speak at the Association’s annual training.
+(3) Commitment to attend or speak at the Association’s annual CLE.

 Exceptions may be granted on a case-by-case basis.
 The Board may, in its sole discretion, approve the application of an applying attorney if the Board determines that the applicant is deserving of membership because of his or her overall commitment to the practice of adoption law or otherwise determines that it is in the best interests of GCAL to admit the applicant.

-Because GCAL is intentionally small in numbers, run by volunteer fellows who have to pay their staff, and because we do not wish to encourage fellowship requests by those who clearly do not have the minimum qualifications for membership, there is a Non-Refundable Application Fee of $75.
+Because GCAL is run by volunteer fellows who have to pay their staff, and because we do not wish to encourage fellowship applications by those who clearly do not have the minimum qualifications for membership, there is a Non-Refundable Application Fee of $75.
 Annual dues are $150.
 You may download a copy of the application.

-For more information about admission to GCAL, please contact our President-Elect:
+For more information about admission to GCAL, please contact our Membership Chair: